Harsh-Kumar-Mishra2006/CodeVector_assignment/README.md

 # Product Catalog

-A backend service built with Node.js, Express, MySQL and TiDB Cloud that supports browsing a large catalog of products with efficient filtering and cursor-based pagination.
+A modern, responsive product catalog frontend built with React and Tailwind CSS, showcasing the backend API with real-time cursor-based pagination and product filter.

 ## Overview

-This project was developed as part of the CodeVector Internship Take-Home Assignment.
+This frontend application serves as the user interface for the CodeVector Labs product catalog assignment.
+It demonstrates:

-The system generates and stores 200,000 products and provides APIs to:
+- Real-time product browsing with cursor-based pagination

-- Browse products sorted by newest first
+- Category filtering with visual feedback
-- Filter products by category
+- Search functionality for product discovery
-- Paginate efficiently through large datasets in Batches of 20 Products
+- Responsive design optimized for all screen sizes
-- Handle continuously changing data without showing duplicate or missing products
+- Professional UI with Tailwind CSS

 ---